 Here are some more shocking statistics on DDoS attacks in 2020:

 How to Secure Organizations Against DDoS Attacks?

 Various organizations are running businesses remotely using the internet as their prime resource.
-Therefore, it essential for them to protect their IT infrastructure.
+Therefore, it is essential for them to protect their IT infrastructure.

 CISO and other IT decision-makers in the organization must implement certain security protocols to mitigate the risk of such ever-evolving cyber attacks.
 They must keep the security of data on priority.

-- Train employees with security awareness training to make them understand about cyber threats and how to combat them.
+- Train employees with security awareness training to make them understand cyber threats and how to combat them.

 - Get regular vulnerability assessment and penetration testing for your IT infra to check for exploitable security loopholes.

 - Configure firewalls and routers primarily to reject bogus traffic and to prevent DNS and ping-based volumetric attacks.

 - Make sure to update all operating systems and software with the latest security patches.

 - Watch out for warning signs like network slowdown, spotty connectivity, or irregular website shutdowns.